krdurrett/whats-for-dinner/README.md

 ## Future Additions

- - Implement data validation and error handling into the form
+ - Add login-in page.
- - When a user single clicks a saved cover, create a modal to view it larger
+ - Create an 'All-recipe' page where user can view all available recipes sorted by type, and be able to add/edit/delete those recipes.
- - Use of flexbox in the CSS to accomodate for various image file sizes
+ - Utilize local storage, so that the user’s favorite recipes will persist on page reload.

-## Team wins
+## Wins

-- Collaborated and communicated towards each others learning styles and personal needs
+- Learned how to utilize CSS to create styling on a page, particularly flexbox.
-- Expanded knowledge of inner workings of the DOM by manipulating HTML and CSS elements using Javascript
+- Learned how to structure a page using HTML.
-- Time management
+- Expanded knowledge of inner workings of the DOM by manipulating HTML and CSS elements using Javascript.
-- Created methods for user interaction and customization
+- Ability to continue working past my expected CYOA extensions.
-- Honored and upheld our team DTR
+- Created methods for user interaction and customization.